 The award-winning Clio Blog, hosted by the leading provider of cloud-based legal technology, provides best practices and actionable ideas for running more efficient, profitable law firms.

-If you’re a forward-thinking lawyer, legal professional, or legal tech entrepreneur who’s interested in contributing to the Clio Blog, we’re open to receiving pitches from you.
+If you’re a forward-thinking lawyer, legal professional, or legal tech entrepreneur who’s interested in contributing to the Clio Blog, we do accept guest posts from time to time.
 Read on to learn about what we’re looking for and how the process works!

 Please take the time to review our guidelines in full before reaching out to us.

-Simply put, we’re looking for content that is objectively useful for lawyers, paralegals, and others working in the legal space.
+Simply put, we’re willing to publish content that is objectively useful for lawyers, paralegals, and others working in the legal space.
 What you write about (and how you write about it) should be something that you’d be excited to share with a close friend in the legal industry.